Log Buffer #278, A Carnival of the Vanities for DBAs

 If you would like to view the working directory on the powershell command line, like the pwd in Linux, then read this blog post by Jack Vamvas.

-Chris Webb is building a simple BI solution in Excel 2013.
+Chris Webb builds a simple BI solution in Excel 2013.

 James Serra informs that SQL Server Reporting 2008 Reporting Services (SSRS) doesn’t require Internet Information Services (IIS).

 John Sterrett sheds light on a day in the life of a service DBA.